Who Are We

 From The United Methodist Handbook

 Our ancestors envisioned that this new church would embody the best of United Methodist values.
-Among these values would be a commitment to living out a Christian faith that is both spiritually alive and intellectually responsible, a faith that is centered on both a personal relationship with God and a commitment to serve those in need; a faith steeped in the recognition that when it comes to the deep things of God, all of us have more to learn and opportunities to grow at every stage of our life.
+Among these values would be a commitment to living out a Christian faith that is both spiritually alive and intellectually responsible, a faith that is centered on both a personal relationship with God and a commitment to serve those in need; a religion steeped in the recognition that when it comes to the deep things of God, all of us have more to learn and opportunities to grow at every stage of our life.

-Today that church, Wesley United Methodist Church, continues this proud history, and seeks to be faithful to our calling of providing ministry at the highest levels of effectiveness.
+Today that church, Wesley United Methodist Church, continues this proud history and seeks to be faithful to our calling of providing ministry at the highest levels of effectiveness.